Cost to Start a The Joint Chiropractic Franchise in 2026

 The Joint Chiropractic is on the SBA Franchise Directory, qualifying franchisees for expedited SBA loan eligibility.
 At $210K–$525K, SBA 7(a) is the primary financing path.
 Here is what underwriters evaluate:

 ClearValue Lending works with healthcare services franchise operators across chiropractic, physical therapy, and wellness sectors.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.
 See our SBA 7(a) application walkthrough.

 Sources